 Look on the unit webpage for details of the arrangements for the particular unit.

-Request for copy of examination script
+Request a copy of your examination scripts

 The following questions may assist your thinking: